Summary

 Another case in which we strongly recommend taking probiotics along with antibiotics is in babies who have gone through previous courses of antibiotics.
 Studies have shown that each new course of antibiotics adds to the risk of developing a chronic immune-mediated disease such as asthma and eczema [14]–[17].

-In this article, we’ve covered the three phases of antibiotic impact to the gut microbiome and how to restore gut health after antibiotics.
+In this article, we’ve covered the three phases of impact antibiotics have on your gut, and how to restore microbiome health after antibiotics.
 It may take some time for good bacteria to repopulate the gut, but the first step is trusting in your body's ability to heal.
 The second is taking action with a plan and expert guidance.

 You can do this with Tiny Health gut microbiome tests, which: